tercen/immunophenotyping_guide/docs/2_1_Downsample.md

 Click **Next** to select the project.

+>:bulb:
-*Note: If you have followed this tutorial you should not have to change the automatic suggestions.
-Be aware that if you created this tutorial into a Team then you may have to change selections here.*
+If you have followed this tutorial you should not have to change the automatic suggestions.
+Be aware that if you created this tutorial into a Team then you may have to change selections here.

 Rename the workflow to "Analysis Settings Changed".